aplteam/Cider/README.md

 The user command help is also pretty exhaustive.

-Regarding the API there is a document "Cider-API-Reference.html" available.
+Regarding the API, the document "Cider-API-Reference.html" is available.

 ## Installation

 In version 19.0 Cider is part of a standard installation of Dyalog, although it needs activation before it is available.
-Therefore you only have to worry about installing it with version 18.0 and 18.2.
+Therefore you only have to worry about installing it with versions 18.0 and 18.2.
 Cider does not run on earlier versions of Dyalog.

 With version 0.23 Cider became a Tatin package.
 That simplifies the installation process: all you need to do is issue this command: